imcf/pyppms/README.md

   the values since there are colons in the values too.
 * Semantics of keys is not consistent.
 Sometimes `user` is the user id, sometimes it refers to the user's full name.
+* Using an invalid permission level (e.g. `Z`) with the `setright` action is silently ignored by PUMAPI, the response is still `done` even though this doesn't make any sense.
 * There is no (obvious) robust way to derive the user id from the user's full name that is returned e.g. by `getrunningsheet`, making it very hard to cross-reference it with data from `getuser`.